 “I found Leor.”

-I hold out the small body on my palm.
-Brian and I exchanged small smiles as we took in our little babies body.
+I held out the small body on my finger.
+Brian and I exchanged small smiles as we took in our little baby’s form.
 By no means was he or she a bloody mess or clump of tissue-y looking cells.
-Two small black circles where little eyes had been forming looked back at us, and four itty-bitty buds where hands and feet had been forming rest against his or her round belly.
+Two small black circles where little eyes had been forming looked back at us, and four itty-bitty buds where hands and feet started growing rest against his or her round belly.

 “He’s so tiny.
 I know they said he was only eight weeks, but I’m still surprised.”